 - It’s a way to protect your identity from the media, which is not generally sympathetic to radical movements, whether anti-capitalist or more recently antifascist.
 The complicity between the bourgeois media and the police and state repressive apparatus should not be underestimated.
 With no questions asked, the media often provides the police with photos that are used to convict antifascists at trial.
 That, it might be added, is why many of us feel it is legitimate to drive away journalists when they refuse our demand that they stop filming.

 - It provides a modicum of protection from tear gas and other chemical weapons used by the police.
 Along with other means of neutralizing the effects of chemical weapons, a standard cloth or even paper mask can prove very useful.

 - It’s a way to avoid being identified in police files.
 The police maintain vast data banks of information on radical left-wing militants.They deploy an identification unit to take photos of demonstrators, and it would be naïve to believe that police don’t keep files on people accused or convicted of a criminal offense.

-- Finally, it’s a way to disguise your identity and avoid prosecution when engaging in illegal activities.It would be dishonest to deny that wearing a mask has nothing to do with a political decision to engage physically with fascists when appropriate, should they have the misfortune of running into a contingent of antifascists.It is equally dishonest to portray antifascists as masking up for the sole purpose of acting illegally, as if that were the goal itself.
+- Finally, it’s a way to disguise your identity and avoid prosecution when engaging in illegal activities.It would be dishonest to suggest that wearing a mask has nothing to do with a political decision to engage physically with fascists when appropriate, should they have the misfortune of running into a contingent of antifascists.It is equally dishonest to portray antifascists as masking up for the sole purpose of acting illegally, as if that were the goal itself.